Alabama vs. New Mexico State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Saturday's over/under is 0.9 points higher than the combined 66.1 PPG average of the two teams.
+- The combined points per game average of the two teams, 66.1, is 1.4 points fewer than Saturday's over/under.

-- This contest's over/under is nine points above the 58 these two squads combine to allow per game this season.
+- The 58 combined points per game that these two squads have allowed this season are 9.5 fewer than the 67.5 over/under in this contest.

-- The Crimson Tide and their opponents score an average of 62.9 points per game, 4.1 fewer than Saturday's total.
+- Crimson Tide games have an average total of 62.9 points this season, 4.6 fewer than Saturday's over/under.

-- The 59 PPG average total in Aggies games this season is eight points fewer than this game's over/under.
+- The 67.5 over/under in this game is 8.5 points above the 59.0 average total in Aggies games this season.

 Alabama Stats and Trends

-- In Alabama's nine games this season, it has five wins against the spread.
+- Alabama has played nine games, with five wins against the spread.

-- The Crimson Tide have been favored by 51.5 points or more one time this season and have not covered the spread in any of them.
+- This season, the Crimson Tide are winless ATS when entering a game as a favorite of 51.5 points or more.

-- Alabama's games this year have hit the over on four of nine set point totals (44.4%).
+- Alabama's games this year have gone over the point total four times in nine opportunities (44.4%).

-- When Alabama puts up more than 38.1 points, it is 5-1 against the spread and 6-0 overall.
+- Alabama is 5-1 against the spread and 6-0 overall in games when it records more than 38.1 points.

-- In games that Alabama amasses more than 463 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Alabama piles up over 463.0 yards, the team is 4-1 against the spread and 4-1 overall.

-- This year, the Crimson Tide have seven turnovers, eight fewer than the Aggies have takeaways (15).
+- The Crimson Tide have seven giveaways this season, while the Aggies have 15 takeaways .

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.